cryptool-io/sc-cryptool-rs/README.md

       So in total 2 payments are made when calling this endpoint, first one with Egld as an Esdt and then the Esdt to be distributed.
     - Signature data format: signed(timestamp + pool_id + deployer_address).

+- **refundPartial** (_timestamp: u64, signature: ManagedBuffer, distribute_data: MMultiValueEncoded<MultiValue3<ManagedAddress, TokenIdentifier, BigUint>>_)

+    - This enpdpoint allows the owner to refund token amounts to wallet that deposited funds according to distribute data
+    - Signature data format: signed(timestamp + pool_id + deployer_address).

+- **user_refund**(_timestamp: u64, signature: ManagedBuffer, token: TokenIdentifier, amount: BigUint_)

+    - This enpdpoint allows the user to refund part or all of his deposited funds.
+    - Only available if the refund is enabled and the refund deadline has not passed.
+    - Signature data format: signed(timestamp + pool_id + deployer_address + token + amount).

 ## User Callable Endpoints on Production Wallet Database SC:

 - **registerWallet** (_timestamp: u64, user_signature: ManagedBuffer_)